December-ways 1864 | Dawn to Noon | Cupola

 :00

-Out of the hum of insects—cicadas, crickets, katydids, bees, beetles, mosquitoes—July first offers, the listener has learned to pick out the sounds of the molting birds: Wood Thrushes, House Wrens, Chipping Sparrows, Gray Cat-birds, American Goldfinches, Veeries.
+Out of the hum of insects—cicadas, crickets, katydids, bees, beetles, mosquitoes—July first offers, they have learned to pick out the invisible sounds of the molting birds: Wood Thrushes, House Wrens, Chipping Sparrows, Gray Cat-birds, American Goldfinches, Veeries.

-And behind them, still others: American Bitterns, Least Bitterns, Ruffed Grouses, Bob-whites, all the Rails, Woodcocks, Upland Plovers, Spotted Sandpipers, Mourning Doves, Cuckoos, Whip-poor-wills, Nighthawks, Flickers, Kingbirds, Flycatchers, Swallows, Blue Jays…
+And behind these sounds, still others: American Bitterns, Least Bitterns, Ruffed Grouses, Bob-whites, all the Rails, Woodcocks, Upland Plovers, Spotted Sandpipers, Mourning Doves, Cuckoos, Whip-poor-wills, Nighthawks, Flickers, Kingbirds, Flycatchers, Swallows, Blue Jays…

-From the shallow hollow in the ground, the listener just catches the flickering of more hidden birds: the Great Blue Heron who has crossed July’s threshold with the Glossy Ibis, the Purple Martin, the Peregrine Falcon, the Louisiana Waterthrush, the Downy Woodpecker.
+From their hollow in the ground, the listener gives shapes to the flickerings of shadows: is it the Great Blue Heron who has crossed July’s threshold with the Glossy Ibis, the Purple Martin, the Peregrine Falcon, the Louisiana Waterthrush, the Downy Woodpecker?

-The sun is below the horizon; in the lower atmosphere of the falling Earth the Wood Pewee’s song disperses the remaining twilight.
+The sun is below the horizon; in the lower atmosphere of the falling Earth the Wood Pewee’s song disperses the remaining afternoon light.

 August-soundways | Evening | Harvest

-Bird species in the scatterplot for August number about 108, with new arrivals of rare or irregular birds making the numbers of August rise slightly above those for July…
+Bird species in the scatterplot for August number about 108, with new arrivals of rare or irregular birds making the August numbers rise slightly above those for July…

 :16

-Of those birds still sounding in August are also Bobolinks, Black-and-White Warblers, Yellow Warblers, Warbling Vireos, Henslow’s Sparrows, Hummingbirds, King Rails, Terns, Upland and Solitary Sandpipers.
+Bobolinks, Black-and-White Warblers, Yellow Warblers, Warbling Vireos, Henslow’s Sparrows, Hummingbirds, King Rails, Terns, Upland and Solitary Sandpipers still sound in the settling of August’s ever-expanding quiet.

 :35